bcgov/platform-developer-docs/src/docs/design-system/about-the-design-system.md

 # About the design system

-The Platform Services design system helps developers and designers build better digital products and services.
+The [BC Government Design System for Digital Services](https://developer.gov.bc.ca/Design-System/About-the-Design-System) helps developers and designers build better digital products and services.
 It’s a collection of digital resources and tools, including a library of reusable user interface components and design patterns.
 The system makes it easier and faster to build custom B.C. government websites and applications.

 ## On this page